Considerations on the Propriety of Imposing Taxes in the British Colonies: Background

-Dulany's Pamphlet
+Dulany's pamphlet

-Daniel Dulany, a Maryland politician and lawyer trained in the Middle Temple in London, was unsettled by the argument that the colonists were virtually represented in Parliament.
+Daniel Dulany, a Province of Maryland politician and lawyer trained in the Middle Temple in London, was unsettled by the argument that the colonists were virtually represented in Parliament.
 In 1765, he published his Considerations on the Propriety of Imposing Taxes in the British Colonies in Annapolis.
 In this pamphlet, Dulany accepted that inhabitants of England who could not vote were virtually represented by members of Parliament elected by others in England, who would presumably have similar interests.
 However, Dulany argued that this principle could not extend across the Atlantic Ocean, as the interests of the colonists were too far removed from those of the inhabitants of England.
 In England, Dulany wrote, the common interest of "the nonelectors, the electors, and the representatives, are individually the same, to say nothing of the connection among the neighbors, friends, and relations.
 The security of the nonelectors against oppression is that their oppression will fall upon the electors and the representatives.
 The one can't be injured and the other indemnified."
 Yet lacking this "intimate and inseparable relation" with electors in Great Britain, the colonists' interests were not protected in this manner, Dulany wrote.

 Dulany further argued that members of Parliament, though formally free to act according to their conscience, nevertheless faced pressure to follow the wishes of their constituents or else lose their mandates.
 As the colonists had no direct representatives, they could not exert this form of electoral pressure.
 Dulany thus rejected the idea that the colonists were virtually represented in Parliament.
 Dulany was not alone in rejecting the idea that the colonists were virtually represented.
-Many of his contemporaries, including British Parliamentarian Thomas Whately and Massachusetts politician James Otis, Jr., similarly criticized the concept and its application to the colonies.
+Many of his contemporaries, including British parliamentarian Thomas Whately and Massachusetts politician James Otis, Jr., similarly criticized the concept and its application to the colonies.